Heracleitos/Heracleitos.github.io/Images/README.md

 **Intellectual Property Rights**

- Unless otherwise noted, images at HCSL GitHub repository are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+ Except where otherwise noted, images at HCSL GitHub repository are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Notable exception is the HCSL logotype, copyrighted by Dr. A. T. Hatjimihail, HCSL.

 **Disclaimer of Warranties**